 TOP TIP: Always start with any existing pictures you have.
 For example, a wedding picture that is already framed.
 Ensure that is listed so you can work around that and ensure that any other prints or pictures don’t clash or that your design is too “photo heavy”.

 Step 7: Find your Prints

 There are so many beautiful prints out there to choose from, it would be impossible for me to list them all!
-You will find a selection of free printables on my Pinterest Board here, and you can also download any of the ones I created here.
+You will find a selection of free printables on my Pinterest Board here.

 You can create your own in Canva, which is free, or buy printable or pre-printed designs from amazing artists on Etsy (my favourite place!)
 Consider using a variety of quotes, images and colouring pages (so you can colour it to match your room’s décor).
 The ideas are endless!
 Ensure to print them in the correct size according to the frame you have allocated.
 Then simply add them to the frames!

 Hanging the wall was the easiest bit for me: Handing my hubby a diagram and strict instructions along with a pile of frames was fairly simple!
 But in honesty, my reasoning for not completing the task myself is just poor health, so we’ll leave it at “not lazy!” for now!
 Anywho…….
 There are two methods you can use to complete this which merely depends on your preference and how you work:

 - use large scrap or brown paper to draw the design out on the floor including tracing the frames.
 Cut the shapes out and blue-tak them to the wall, following your original diagram or photo.
 You can then pop your nail over the paper and hang the pic, tearing the paper away from under the frame after you’re done.